MOTORCYCLING IN ICELAND HIGHLIGHTS

 09 Natural Hot Spring

-There was a natural hot pool a ten-minute walk from our little hotel room.
-I did attempt to get to it, but thanks to the hot weather leading to additional snowmelt, and the relentless heavy rain we’d had, the river was very high and very fast flowing.
-The stepping-stones were completely submerged and there was no way I was going to successfully make it across.
-Instead, I was content with a dip in the slightly less natural version which was part of the hotel compound.
-Still outside in the elements, fed from the local hot spring, but with a bit of concrete landscaping.
+There was a natural hot pool just a ten-minute walk from our room.
+I tried to reach it, but thanks to the hot weather causing extra snowmelt, and the relentless rain, the river was high and fast.
+The stepping-stones were completely submerged, and there was no way I was making it across safely.

 Splodz Blogz | Motorcycling in Iceland - Hedalur Hot Pool